Israel election: Exit polls show Netanyahu heading for stalemate | DW | 24.03.2021

 "If you look at the last election, Likud did much better at that time.
 He lost a couple of seats and it will be even more difficult now to form a coalition," she said.

 Krämer noted that experts had expected Netanyahu's party could get a boost due to Israel's speedy coronavirus vaccination drive.
 The prime minister moved quickly to secure enough vaccines for the entire country.
-In three months Israel has inoculated roughly 80% of its adult population.
-As a result, restaurants and stores have opened just in time for election day.
+In three months Israel has inoculated roughly 80% of its adult population, a pace unmatched by any other country in the world.
+As a result, restaurants, and stores have opened just in time for election day.

 "But it might not have made so much of a difference for him now in this election campaign," she said.

-In contrast to past elections where Netanyahu faced clear rivals, this time an array of parties are trying to usurp him, albeit many of which share similar ideals.
+In contrast to past elections where Netanyahu faced clear rivals, this time an array of parties are trying to unseat him, albeit many of which share similar ideals.

 Netanyahu is deliberately seeking "a right-wing religious government out of personal interest" because "he is challenged not by one large centrist opposition party, but by many parties, also from the political right," Steffen Hagemann from Germany's Heinrich-Böll Foundation told DW.